-9. RESERVES
+10. RESERVES

-Fair value reserve

-£

-At 1 January 2020 and 31 December 2020 803,325
+At 1 January 2021 and 31 December 2021

-10. EMPLOYEE BENEFIT OBLIGATIONS
+11. EMPLOYEE BENEFIT OBLIGATIONS

-The Authority participates in a multi-employer defined benefit pension scheme, for qualifying employees providing benefits based upon pensionable pay.
+The Authority participates in a multi employer defined benefit pension scheme, for qualifying employees providing benefits based upon pensionable pay.

 The Authority contributes to the Highland Council Pension Fund.
 Contributions to the scheme are charged to the profit and loss account in the year in which they are payable.
 The contributions are assessed in accordance with the advice of a qualified actuary using the projected unit method.
 The latest triennial actuarial valuation was at 31 March 2020.